-In this non-credit field experience, candidates in the Birth-3rd Inclusive, Masters of Early Childhood Education with Nebraska Initial Teacher Certification, must complete 35 hours of approved field experience with children age birth to three.
+In this non-credit field experience, candidates in the Birth-3rd Inclusive, Master of Early Childhood Education with Nebraska Initial Teacher Certification and Early Childhood Special Education programs, must complete 35 hours of approved field experience with children age birth to three.
+Candidates in the Early Childhood Special Education programs must complete at least 20 of the 35 clock hours assisting families and children with verified disabilities.

-This is not required in the Masters of Early Childhood Education /Early Childhood Endorsement.
+This is not required in the Master of Early Childhood Education /Early Childhood Endorsement.

 EDUC 680 Field Experience/Internship ECE: Ages 3-5 [0]

-In this non-credit field experience, candidates in the Birth-3rd Inclusive, Masters of Early Childhood Education with Nebraska Initial Teacher Certification, must complete 35 hours of approved field experience with children age three to five OR they can choose to complete EDUC 6XX in place of EDUC 680.
-Candidates in the Masters of Early Childhood Education/Early Childhood Endorsement must complete 25 hours of approved internship with children ages three to five.
+In this non-credit field experience, candidates in the Birth-3rd Inclusive, Master of Early Childhood Education with Nebraska Initial Teacher Certification and Early Childhood Special Education programs, must complete 35 hours of approved field experience with children age three to five OR they can choose to complete EDUC 681 in place of EDUC 680.
+Candidates in the Early Childhood Special Education programs must complete at least 20 of the 35 clock hours assisting families and children with verified disabilities.
+Candidates in the Master of Early Childhood Education/Early Childhood Endorsement must complete 25 hours of approved internship with children ages three to five.